How to Recognize the People Who Make It Happen

 - Excellence: Those tangible and objective measures of success like hitting a sales quota, delivering a new product to the market, or completing a project on time.

 - Effort: The energy invested along the way, regardless of the outcome.
 Recognize the at-bats and the attempts when people pilot an idea and then share their learning.

 - Example: The way people embody the vision and values of the organization.
 Call out the times when someone goes above and beyond to help another person.
-Give a shout out to those who do the right thing by a customer, especially when it’s hard on them.
+Give a shout-out to those who do the right thing for a customer, especially when it’s hard on them.